Kristi McDuffie

 Recent Publications

 Hashtag Activism: Case Studies of Digital Protests & Online Social Movements.
 Co-edited collection with Melissa Ames.
-Forthcoming with Utah State University Press, November 2022.
+Utah State University Press, 2023.
 Contributions include collaborations on “Introduction: The Vibrancy and Urgency of Hashtag Activism: Making Connections and Contributions”; “Affecting Digital Activism: A Comparative Study of #MarchForOurLives and #WomensMarch,” and “Capturing a Moving Target: Talking about Ethical Research Practices for Hashtag Activism.”